Select an OCR site

 Moderated assessment arrangements for general qualifications include non exam arrangements, coursework, portfolios and controlled assessment, which are all referred to as candidate work.

-This section should be read in conjunction with the JCQ Instructions for conducting coursework, Instructions for conducting controlled assessments and Instructions for conducting non examination assessments (new GCE & GCSE specifications).
+This section should be read in conjunction with the JCQ Instructions for conducting coursework, Instructions for conducting controlled assessments and Instructions for conducting non-examination assessments.

 There are several stages to carrying out internal assessment: